Indian Movies released in IMAX [Updated August 2026]

 Dhoom 3 was the first Indian movie to be released in IMAX.

-The movie was remastered using IMAX’s DMR process, like almost all Hollywood films used to do at the time.
-The DMR process increased the overall quality of the movie’s visuals to improve the experience on an IMAX screen.
+The movie was remastered using the DMR process, like almost all Hollywood films were at the time.
+It increased the overall quality of the movie’s visuals to improve the experience on an IMAX screen.

 The ticket prices for Dhoom 3 went up to ₹1,000 in Mumbai.
 But the audience was happy to pay for it, which showed PVR bringing more of these screens.

-Prasads’ 70mm IMAX film projector in Hyderabad was also active during this time, but it couldn’t show Dhoom 3 because there were no physical prints made for Dhoom 3.
+Prasad’s 70mm film projector in Hyderabad was also active during this time, but it couldn’t show Dhoom 3 because there were no physical prints made for Dhoom 3.

 Baahubali: The Conclusion (2017)